Management of clinical trials during the COVID-19 pandemic: Notice to clinical trial sponsors

 For COVID-19 testing and screening:

-- If an institution requires that people who attend clinical visits be screened, there is no need to amend the study protocol.
+- If an institution requires people who attend clinical visits to be screened, there is no need to amend the study protocol.
 The only exception is if the data are being included in a new research objective.

-- discuss with the research ethics board different methods of informed consent for the study or changes to the study protocol if in-person visits are not possible
+- discuss with the research ethics board different methods of informed consent for the study

 - ensure participants always have an opportunity to ask questions before they give their consent